juliejonak/Blockchain-Notes/README.md

 <br>

-This requires the client to send in their post a key "proof" and will let them know if it's missing.
+This requires the client to send in their POST request a key "proof" and will let them know if the POST fails because it's missing.

 We could remove the for loop checking for multiple required keys, but if we end up requiring more keys from the client later, it's handy to have it in place.

 Now we need to validate the proof:

 <br>

 ```
 # We run the proof of work algorithm to get the next proof...
 last_block = blockchain.last_block